 Unfortunately, this can lead to the temptation of spending a small fortune on everything the salesman, with cash signs in his eyes, offers you.
 It’s true that when it comes to equipment, particularly the essentials such as boots, bags, and tents, you do tend to get what you pay for – but what this doesn’t mean, is that by spending your life savings, you’re guaranteed a magical, unforgettable hike every time.

-The key thing to understand is that yes, gear is important, but how much you enjoy hiking shouldn’t be about the stuff you buy and bring with you – it should be about the experience of being in the great outdoors itself, spending time either in your own company, or with those you care about.
+The key thing to understand is that yes, gear is important, but how much you enjoy hiking shouldn’t be about the stuff you buy and bring with you – it should be about the experience of being in the great outdoors itself, spending time either in your own company or with those you care about.

 It may take you a little while to decide whether hiking is going to be a serious hobby for you.
 Until you have made your mind up, it makes sense to not go mad with your hiking gear purchases.
 This is definitely one of the hiking tips for beginners that you should definitely adhere to so as not to bleed your bank account dry!

-Always carry PLENTY of water
+Always carry PLENTY of water (one of the most important hiking tips for beginners!)

 It might seem like the most obvious tip in the world, but it’s shocking how many stories emerge about hikers becoming dehydrated due to a lack of due diligence when it comes to carrying sufficient water.
 Bring water with you.
 Plenty of it – a small plastic 300ml bottle from the supermarket isn’t going to cut it, particularly if halfway on your walk the sun makes an appearance and dries you up like a sponge.